AusClimateService/qq-workflows/qdc-cmip6/specs_qdc-cmip6_v0.md

 ## Model data availability

-Preliminary data that have not yet undergone the Climate Innovation Hub quality checking and metadata standardisation process are available from project [wp00](https://my.nci.org.au/mancini/project/wp00) on NCI.
+Preliminary data that have not yet undergone quality checking and metadata standardisation are available from project [wp00](https://my.nci.org.au/mancini/project/wp00) on NCI.
 An example file path is as follows:
 ```